-If you’re not quite sure if a property listing is legitimate, then there’s a few things you can do to help ensure you don’t get caught out.
+If you’re not quite sure if a property listing is genuine there’s a few things you can do to check.

-If the property is listed on a legitimate website, check the reviews from other people and check the reviews on any other websites that it’s listed on.
+If the property is listed on a legitimate website, check the reviews from other people.
+You can also check the reviews on other websites that it’s listed on.
 You can also do an online search for the address, or do a reverse image search to see if it’s listed elsewhere – then check if the owner details such as name and contact details are the same.

 You should also ask to speak to the property owner (preferably on landline) and then check the phone number area code against the address given.
 When you’re speaking to the owner, ask for their address details as well – looking out for any hesitations in answering.
 If at any time, it seems like it’s too good a bargain, or you get any uneasy feeling about the answers they’ve given, trust your instincts.
 Remember, you can also contact us for advice seven days a week.

 How to reverse image search